MatteoGobbiF/GeoPre/README.md

 - `output_path` *(str, optional)*: Path to save the masked output raster.
 Defaults to the same directory as the input with '_masked' appended to the filename.
 - `method` *(str, optional)*: The method for masking.
 Options are:
   - `'auto'`: Automatically chooses the best available method.
   - `'qa'`: Uses the QA60 band to mask clouds.
-WARNING: QA60 is deprecated after 2022-01-25, results for images after that date could be wrong
+WARNING: QA60 is masked between 2022-01-25 and 2024-02-28.
+Results for images in that date range could be wrong
   - `'probability'`: Uses the cloud probability band MSK_CLDPRB with a threshold for masking.
   - `'omnicloudmask'`: Utilizes OmniCloudMask for AI-based cloud detection.
 Might take a long time for big images
   - `'scl'`: Leverages the Scene Classification Layer (SCL) for masking.